Amazon CloudWatch

 }

-Here is an example usage, for a common use case- templating log group and stream names based on Kubernetes metadata.
+The following example outlines a common use case-templating log group and stream names based on Kubernetes metadata.

 kubernetes: {